- Dr. Dominic Ayine was cited for contempt for making some disparaging comments against the Supreme Court

 Dr. Ayine rendered an unconditional apology on the same day, admitting that he went overboard and was reckless with respect to the “remarks that I made.”

-The court discharged him after it met today, Thursday, February 25, 2021.
+The court discharged him after it met today, Thursday, February 25, having been satisfied with the apology the Deputy Attorney General rendered.

 Enjoy reading our stories?